intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 Privacy Pass is an architecture {{?PRIVACYPASS=I-D.ietf-privacypass-architecture}} and a set of protocols being developed in the Privacy Pass working group that allows clients to present proof of verification in an anonymous and unlinkable fashion, via tokens.
-These tokens originally were designed as a way to prove that a client had solved a CAPTCHA, but can be applied to other types of user or device attestation checks as well.
+These tokens originally were designed as a way to prove that a client had solved a Completely Automated Public Turing test to tell Computers and Humans Apart (CAPTCHA), but can be applied to other types of user or device attestation checks as well.
 In Privacy Pass, clients interact with an attester and issuer for the purposes of issuing a token, and clients then interact with an origin server to redeem said token.

-In Privacy Pass, privacy partitioning is achieved with cryptographic protection (in the form of blind signature protocols or similar) and separation of connections across two contexts: a "redemption context" between clients an origins (servers that request and receive tokens), and an "issuance context" between clients, attestation servers, and token issuance servers.
+In Privacy Pass, privacy partitioning is achieved with cryptographic protection (in the form of blind signature protocols or similar) and separation of connections across two contexts: a "redemption context" between clients and origins (servers that request and receive tokens), and an "issuance context" between clients, attestation servers, and token issuance servers.
 The cryptographic protection ensures that information revealed during the issuance context is separated from information revealed during the redemption context.